juma-paul/ai-info-query/README.md

 ## Project Overview

 **AInfoQuery** is an intelligent chatbot platform that combines multimodal capabilities to interact with documents, voice, and multilingual text inputs.
 Built with a robust Flask backend and an engaging React.js frontend, it enables users to ask questions about uploaded documents and receive accurate, context-aware responses.
-This project addresses the increasing reliance on diverse digital content like PDFs, PowerPoint presentations, and online videos by providing a single platform to query, analyze, and interact with such content efficiently.
+This project addresses the increasing reliance on diverse digital content like PDFs, PowerPoint presentations, web content and online videos by providing a single platform to query, analyze, and interact with such content efficiently.

 ## Features